Saturday, August 18, 2012

 First Impression (10)

-I recently splurged and bought my first watch, and though not a Rolex, a Movado is very comparable and sporty.
-The watch was packed very finely, with the top notch in packaging you'd expect when buying a fine timepiece.
+I recently splurged and bought my first watch, and though not a Rolex, a Movado is very comparable in terms of quality and its time measuring capabilities.
+The watch was packed very elegantly in a fine leather box, something not all watches can relate to.

 Construction and Finish (8.5)

 Onto the face...
 What more can you expect!
-With quality obviously being a standard at Movado, the face was just another easily attributed aspect of there fine standard to quality.
-The face is perfect, the hands were perfectly aligned, and the glass is of such high quality i think i could drop it and nothing would happen.
+With quality obviously being a high priority at Movado, the face was just another easily attributed aspect of their fine attention to detail.

 Cost and Value (10)

-At $1600 MSRP, its by far cheap, but it sure is in the league of competing with much higher priced watches.
-Such being the case of the Rolex Submariner Watch 16610 which is very comparable to this Movado.
-If your looking for a high respected watch, without spending north of $5,000, i strongly recommend checking out Movado's line of watched for both men and women.
+At $1,600 MSRP, it’s by far cheap, but it exceeds many of the watches in terms of quality under $5,000.
+I must say even next to a Rolex Submariner 16610, it’s not far off in terms of quality.
+If you’re looking for a highly respected watch, without spending north of $5,000, I strongly recommend checking out Movado's line of watches for both men and women.

-If your in the market for a watch, and are looking for something that will go with your blazer and dress shirt to have a night in the town, I strongly recommend a Movado.
-Easily dress-able with anything, this will be that added bling that just might get you that number at the end of the night.
+If you’re in the market for a watch, and are looking for something that will go perfectly while having a night on the town, I strongly recommend a Movado.
+Easily parable with anything, and can be dressed up or down or any occasion.

 Saturday, July 7, 2012